 nexus.extendType({ type: 'Query', ... })adds a field to the top-levelQuerytype.
 That field becomes a new top-level GraphQL query:searchArticles(q: String!): [Article!].- The resolver calls

-strapi.documents('api::article.article').findMany(...), the Document Service API, Strapi v5's recommended way to read and write content entries. $containsiis a case-insensitive substring filter.
-The full set of operators matches those available to Shadow CRUD filters.status: "published"is passed explicitly because the Document Service returns the draft version by default.
-Shadow CRUD's auto-generatedarticlesquery hides drafts from the public API for you; in a custom resolver you opt in yourself.- The
+strapi.documents('api::article.article').findMany(...).
+This is the Document Service API, Strapi v5's recommended way to read and write content entries. $containsiis a case-insensitive substring filter.
+The full set of operators is the same set the Shadow CRUD filters accept.status: "published"is passed explicitly.
+The Document Service returns the draft version by default.
+The auto-generatedarticlesquery hides drafts from public requests on its own; a custom resolver does not, so you have to ask for the published version yourself.- The

-queriesfactory takes{ nexus, strapi }because it needs thestrapiinstance to run the Document Service call.computedFieldsonly needed{ nexus }because its resolvers only inspect the parent row.
+queriesfactory takes{ nexus, strapi }because it needs thestrapiinstance to call the Document Service.computedFieldsonly needed{ nexus }because its resolver only reads the row passed in (theparentargument).

 Register it in the aggregator.
 Because queries needs strapi, wrap it in a named inner function rather than passing it directly: